kvarak/dnd/docs/_Classes/cleric.md

 | 3	| Fire 	| 7	| Psychic
 | 4	| Force | 8	| Thunder

 ### On the Side of Chaos
-Starting at 6th level, whenever you are affected by a spell or effect that has a random effect (e.g. confusion, entropic shield) or use an item with unpredictable effects (e.g. Wand of Wonder, or Deck of Many Things), you make rolls or selections with advantage.
+Whenever you are affected by a spell or effect that has a random effect (e.g. confusion, entropic shield) or use an item with unpredictable effects (e.g. Wand of Wonder, or Deck of Many Things), you make rolls or selections with advantage.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is determined with a roll on the Maelstrom damage table.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is determined with a roll on the Maelstrom damage table.

 ### Friend of Fickle Forces
-From 10th level, when you are forced to make a saving throw, you can choose to  make that saving throw with advantage.
+When you are forced to make a saving throw, you can choose to make that saving throw with advantage.
 If you do, you must roll on the Wild Magic Surge table.

 Once you have used this feature you cannot use it again until you complete a short rest.

 ### Winds of Madness
-At 18th level, your god manifests their power in full through your actions.
+Your god manifests their power in full through your actions.
 As an ***action***, you can unleash a massive burst of chaotic energy.
-All creatures within a 30-foot radius must make a Charisma saving throw.
+All creatures within a 30 ft radius must make a Charisma saving throw.
 If they fail, their ties to causality are disrupted.

 Whenever the creature takes an action, they must roll on the Wild Magic Surge table to create a random magical effect.
 This disruption lasts until the start of your next turn.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.